MatSantai/sigma_ecommerce_web/README.md

 7. Go to the .env and ensure that the APP_NAME='Sigma Shop' and DB_DATABASE=sigma_ecommerce_web

-8. Go to terminal and run this command: composer install
+8. Go to terminal and run this command (Copy the environment file): cp .env.example .env

+9. Then, this command (Install Laravel dependencies via Composer): composer install
 (It will take a little bit time to install, just chill)

-9. Then, this command:
-php artisan key:generate
+9. Then, this command (Generate application key): php artisan key:generate

-10. Then, this command:
-php artisan migrate
+10. Then, this command (Run all database migrations): php artisan migrate

-11. Then, this command:
+11. Then, this command (Run database seeders to populate with sample data): php artisan db:seed
-php artisan config:clear
-php artisan cache:clear
-php artisan config:cache

-12. Then,
-php artisan storage:link
+12. Then, this command (Create symbolic link for file storage (for product images)): php artisan storage:link

-13. Lastly, this command:
+13. Then, this command (Install Node.js dependencies): npm install
-php artisan migrate:refresh --seed

-And then, you can just command php artisan serve to run it on the localhost 😁😁
+14. Then, this command (Compile and build frontend assets): npm run build

+15. Lastly, this command (Start Laravel development server): php artisan serve

 Hope you guys getting all the steps and if there any questions can feel free to ask 👌🏻